uidaholib/base-digital-collections-template/pages/about.md

 ### ...And So Much More

 Purpose built as a flexible indoor activity center and the largest event space in the city, the Kibbie Dome has been transformed into a concert venue, a sales floor, a ceremonial stage, a memorial site, a polling location, and much more.
-When alumni or local residents are asked about their most vivid Kibbie Dome memories, responses run the gambit from seeing Kenny Rogers perform to being enchanted by Lipizzaner Stallions to walking across the stage as a Moscow High School graduate.
+When alumni or local residents are asked about their most vivid Kibbie Dome memories, responses run the gamut from seeing Kenny Rogers perform to being enchanted by Lipizzaner Stallions to walking across the stage as a Moscow High School graduate.
 Countless memories have been made in the Kibbie Dome during its first half-century, and countless more lie ahead.

 {% include feature/image.html objectid="kibbiedome011" width="50" %}